erdembaran/go-text-cli/README.md

 # Go Text CLI

-A command-line tool written in Go for analyzing text properties.
+A Go-powered CLI tool that counts anything in your text with a single command.

 ## Features